 to email(s) (separate w/commas):

-the Razor's Edge, you will receive occasional alerts about new dispatches.
+By subscribing to Dispatch from the Razor’s Edge, you will receive occasional alerts about new dispatches.
 Your address is totally safe with us.
 You can unsubscribe at any time.
 All the cool kids are doing it.